Fireflies & Turtles

 What’s good for you and your baby “feels right.”
 We know your little angel deserves exceptional quality of care, with commitment and trust that feels just as good for you too.

 Imagine walking into a home-away-from-home that is filled with warmth, cuddles, and smiles for your sweet baby.
-Our highly qualified, caring staff nurtures your little one in safety and security, with real-time updates for you, making you a big part of their day.
+Highly qualified, caring staff nurtures your little one in safety and security, with real-time updates for you, making you a big part of their day.

 Matching your routine as seamlessly as possible and making things easier for you is following your lead: your baby’s sleep schedule, feed times, etc. Feel relaxed and count on us to support you and your little one, connecting with you regularly, while gradually making any adjustments needed along the way.

-Even at this young age we can inspire creativity, through curiosity!
-Our classes each have creative themes and we engage infants in a variety of stimulating activities daily.
+Even at this young age teachers can inspire creativity, through curiosity!
+Your child’s classes each have creative themes and teachers engage infants in a variety of stimulating activities daily.

 - Music and art

 - Simple sign language as a basis for communication and language skills

 The center caters to you and your infant’s needs throughout the day (including lots of hugs, kisses, and cuddles, of course) and will provide you with a daily summary on “Kangarootime”, our ultra-convenient parent app, detailing your child’s feedings, changings, activities, naps and more.